m4rco-/dorothy2/README.md

             Configuration->Security Profile->Services->Proprieties->SSH->Options->Start and Stop with host->Start->OK

+2. Configure two separate virtual networks, one dedicated exclusively to the SandBoxes (See Sample Setups)

-2. Configure the Windows VMs used for sandboxing
+3. Configure the Windows VMs used for sandboxing
  * Create a test_ping.bat file into C:\ folder, with the following content:

             ping -n 1 google.com
 >This file will be used for checking if the VM has internet access.
 You can substitute "google.com" with whatever host you like.
 Just a suggestion: use hostnames instead of IP addresses.
 The aim of this test doesn't care if the DNS is not resolving, or the IP addresses is unreachable.
 It cares only if *everything* works.

  * Disable Windows firewall (preferred)
- * VMWare Tools must be installed in the Guest system.
+ * VMWare Tools must be installed in the Windows guest system.
 3. Configure the unix VM used by the NAM
+     * Configure two NICs on the virtual machine, one of the two will be used for the network sniffing purpose.
+Assign one NIC to the sandbox dedicated virtual network, and the other NIC the the other one.

      * Install tcpdump and sudo

                 #apt-get install tcpdump sudo